tobylee12345/Practice---Project-2---Data-Cleaning/README.md

 - The original dataset was dirty and now has been imported to Microsoft SQL server for Data Cleaning Process.

-- All SQL Query and Comment have been saved under **SQL code** in this directroy.
+- All SQL Query and Comment have been saved under **SQL code** in this repository.

 <br/>